thoughtram/blog/_posts/2015-07-15-a-web-app-with-nickel-from-first-line-to-heroku-deployment.md

 Voilà!
 We have a real working website.

-##Deploying our application to heroku
+##Deploying our application to Heroku

 Now that we have our app running just fine on our development machine wouldn't it be nice to actually ship it for the world to see?
-Let's do exactly that and host it on heroku.
-Hosting a Nickel app on heroku is quite easy these days.
-If you've never worked with heroku before, you first need to register at their website and download the [Heroku CLI tool](https://toolbelt.heroku.com/) that we will use for the next steps.
+Let's do exactly that and host it on Heroku.
+Hosting a Nickel app on Heroku is quite easy these days.
+If you've never worked with Heroku before, you first need to register at their website and download the [Heroku CLI tool](https://toolbelt.heroku.com/) that we will use for the next steps.

-Once you have the heroku CLI installed and logged in, you can simply create the app endpoint form your existing repository through the following command.
+Once you have the Heroku CLI installed and logged in, you can simply create the app endpoint form your existing repository through the following command.

 {% highlight bash %}
 {% raw %}